-Judge Daryl Coffey of County Criminal Court number 8, in Tarrant County, Texas once remarked to me that all a prosecutor has to do to win a DWI case is just make sure that the three letters “DWI” are mentioned at least 15 times in a trial.1 It is this type of environment that has allowed history to repeat itself.
-All we have to do is look back to the Salem Witch Hunt trials of 1692 where 19 convicted “witches” lost their lives on “specter” evidence.
+Judge Daryl Coffey of County Criminal Court number 8, in Tarrant County, Texas once remarked to me that all a prosecutor need only mention the three letters “DWI” at least 15 times during trial to win a DWI case.
+It is this type of environment that has allowed history to repeat itself.
+All we have to do is look back to the Salem Witch Hunt trials of 1692.
+There, 19 convicted “witches” lost their lives on “specter” evidence.

 Evidence in DWI trials is not too different from 1692 where claims of apparitions only visible to their victims were enough to get one hung.
 The greatest challenge to DWI practitioners in these days and to those accused of DUI related crimes is that courtrooms have not kept pace with the science.
 The majority of the judiciary rubber stamps bad science as long as the government sponsors it.